sudara/melatonin_blur/README.md

 *Batteries-included* means it aims to give everything you'd want out of the box:

 * 👩‍🎨Figma/CSS-accurate drop and inner shadows!
-* 💅🏼Both filled and stroked paths!
+* 💅🏼Filled and stroked paths!
 * 🌇ARGB image blurs!
 * 🚀Fast! (see [benchmarks](#more-benchmarks)).
-* 🔎Retina-friendly (context scale-aware)! (afaik, a first for JUCE)
+* 🔎Retina-friendly (context scale-aware) shadows!
-* 🍰Trivial to layer shadows!
+* 🍰Trivial to layer multiple shadows!
-* ⚙️Behind the scenes multi-layer caching!
+* ⚙️Behind-the-scenes multi-layer caching!
-* 😎Debug optimized for high quality of dev life!
+* 😎Debug optimized for high quality of life!
+* 🤖Over 1000 correctness tests running on mac/windows!
+* 🚂Compatible down to macOS 10.13 (progressive speedups on recent versions)

 The goal?
-Entire modern vector interfaces in JUCE can be built without resorting to deprecated solutions with lower quality of life (looking at you, OpenGL on macOS!).
+To build modern vector interfaces in JUCE (100s of shadows) without resorting to deprecated solutions with lower quality of life (looking at you, OpenGL on macOS!).

 Melatonin Blur provides a 10-30x speedup over using Stack Blur.